Kirk3gaard/2023-basecalling-benchmarks/README.md

 1. Check if nanopore R10.4.1 is also capable of generating nanopore only assemblies.
-2. Evaluate the impact is of the different basecalling models on raw read accuracy
+2. Evaluate the impact of the different basecalling models on raw read accuracy
-3. Evaluate the impact is of the different basecalling models on consensus accuracy
+3. Evaluate the impact of the different basecalling models on consensus accuracy
 4. Evaluate if the introduction of 5khz sampling would allow for a move from SUP basecalling to HAC basecalling to speed up basecalling